 • Increased and more meaningful access to people, opportunities, and the media

-• Potential establishment as an industry leader
+• Establishment as an industry leader

 The three primary ways to build thought leadership are:

-1. Get noticed
+1. Getting noticed

-2. Find your audience
+2. Finding your audience

-3. Teach others
+3. Teaching others

 Teaching others to “become you” can take your thought leadership to the next level.
 First, codify what you do; put it down on paper in the form of frameworks, best practices or even a manifesto.
 Then, build your thought leadership platform by sharing this information widely.
 You may do this through writing, speaking, and/or teaching.
 Next, consider how you can get others to take what you do and do it for their respective audiences.
 License or certify others in your methodologies using a train-the-trainer model.
 This can also provide a secondary income stream.

 To learn more about these strategies and get other tips, download our guide.